 - Grind the cornflakes in the mixer into a fine powder.

-- Drain the water completely from the spinach and green peas.This step is very important.
+- Ensure you had drained out the water completely from the spinach and green peas.This step is very important.
 If extra moisture is there the kebabs will not turn out well. it will break while frying and become soggy.

 - Mash the green peas with hands and chop the blanched spinach finely.

-- In a wide bowl, add the mashed potato, blanched peas, spinach,coriander chilli paste ,salt.garam masala and add the powdered corn flakes.
+- In a wide bowl, add the mashed potato, blanched peas, spinach,coriander chilli paste ,salt. garam masala, corn flour and add the powdered corn flakes.

 - Make it into round patties or oblong shape.

-- You can place a half cashew on the top the kebab and fry.
+- Place a half cashew on the top the kebab.

 - Heat the oil for deep frying and when the oil is hot gently place the kebabs into the oil. do not over crown the pan.
 Fry the kebabs in a medium flame on both sides.
 Drain the excess oil in a kitchen towel.